 Supervisors initiate recruitment by completing an Employee Requisition form.
-Forms are available in the Office of Human Resources.
+The supervisor, appropriate Vice President, or the President of the University must sign the completed employee Requisition form, with the job posting.
 The supervisor is responsible for reviewing and updating the job description for the position.
-If there is no job description available, the supervisor in conjunction with the Human Resources Director, should complete a Job Analysis Questionnaire for the position.
-The supervisor, appropriate Vice President, or the President of the University must sign the completed employee Requisition form, with the advertising statement attached.
+If there is no job description available, the supervisor in conjunction with the Director of Human Resources, will develop the description for the position.
 Supervisors should not recruit applicants directly unless specifically authorized to do so by the appropriate Vice President.

-A notice of the position vacancy must be posted for 10 working days on the Human Resources bulletin board and may be posted on the University's website.
+A notice of the position vacancy must be posted for 10 working days on the University's website.
 Any employee who knows of available candidates for the position is encouraged to recommend them to the supervisor seeking the candidate.

 Position announcements will be distributed by the Office of Human Resources to recognized sources of candidates, according to the type of position.
-Advertisement in newspapers, professional publications and listing services will be placed by the Office of Human Resources in an effort to obtain a pool of qualified candidates.
+Advertisement in professional publications and listing services will be placed by the Office of Human Resources in an effort to obtain a pool of qualified candidates.